-If you are required to integrate, DUO will send you a letter telling you the date on which you have to start your integration.
-Beginning with this date, you then have 3 years to integrate.
+If you are required to integrate, DUO will send you a letter stating the date you start your integration.

+You have 3 years to integrate.
 This is called the integration period.

-- You have 3 years to integrate.

 You can also integrate on a voluntary basis.
 This means that there is no obligation but you want to integrate anyway.
 For instance in order to naturalise or apply for a stronger residence permit.